đąChannels

 Tracks (on the same row as the object) are also a type of channel used to control the active state of the object and its behaviors.

 Channels belong to behaviors.
-A behavior is a component on the object deriving from the TimeflowBehavior base class.
+A behavior is a component on the game object deriving from the TimeflowBehavior base class.
 Some behaviors such as Keyframer can have any number of channels, whereas others such as Tween only have 1 channel per instance, and yet others may have no channels at all.

 Whenever a new channel is added to an object, the corresponding behavior is created if needed.
 Likewise when channels are removed, the behavior is also removed if it no longer has any channels.